Fosco Loredan

 Fosco Loredan (died 1598) was a 16th-century Venetian nobleman of the Loredan family known for the murder of his wife Elena Grimani by decapitation, which resulted in an urban legend known as The Ghost of Fosco Loredan.
 The legend says that, on full moon nights, and when the northern wind blows, the ghost of Fosco Loredan appears over the Grand Canal, holding his wife's head in his hands.

 Life

 Born in the 16th century, not much is known about Fosco's life before the incident, except that he was a "well-known" man of the noble Loredan family, historically one of Venice's most distinguished families.
-He married the much younger noblewoman Elena Grimani, daughter of Piero and niece of Marino Grimani, Doge of Venice.
+He married the much younger noblewoman Elena Grimani, daughter of Piero and niece of Marino Grimani, future Doge of Venice.
 Throughout his life with her, he was known to be jealous and would regularly spy on her, as she was constantly getting attention from other suitors due to her beauty.